go-gitea/gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 Repository git-hooks should be regenerated if installation method is changed (eg. binary -> Docker), or if Gitea is installed to a different directory than the previous installation.

-With Gitea running, execute: `./gitea admin regenerate hooks`
+With Gitea running, and from the directory Gitea's binary is located, execute: `./gitea admin regenerate hooks`

 This ensures that application and configuration file paths in repository git-hooks are consistent and applicable to the current installation.
 If these paths are not updated, repository `push` actions may fail.